-A year ago I did a post on scientific peer review…have things gotten any better?
+A year ago I did a post on scientific peer review and the dreaded Dr. No, but have things gotten any better?

 No. From everyone I have talked to, the answer would seem to be quite the contrary–things continue to move in the wrong direction.